-Toronto and Region Conservation Authority (TRCA), in partnership with the City of Toronto, has proposed to undertake remedial slope stabilization works in the rear yards and valleylands behind privately-owned residential properties along Ridge Point Crescent, City of Toronto, to provide long-term, low maintenance protection to at-risk essential structures.
+Toronto and Region Conservation Authority (TRCA), in partnership with the City of Toronto, is implementing slope stabilization construction works in the rear yards and Westview Greenbelt behind privately-owned residential properties along Ridge Point Crescent, City of Toronto.
+The purpose of the Project is to provide long-term, low maintenance protection to at-risk properties.
+This work will help to ensure resilient watersheds and contribute to the protection of public greenspace.

 Project Location